-With the advent of the web and the increasing popularity of advertising rentals online, many properties have to be even more diligent in their efforts to avoid looking as if they are discriminating.
+With the increasing popularity of advertising rentals online, many property owners have to be even more diligent in their efforts to avoid looking as if they are discriminating.
 First, no longer is there a newspaper staff person there to review ads before they go to print to ensure the property owner has not inadvertently said something that might be misconstrued.
 Second, the whole world is watching—it’s easy to slip up and have a fairing housing advocate find it on the web.

-Be sure to be very careful in your wording of your ad to ensure that you are not discriminating.
+Be sure to be very careful in the wording of your ad to ensure that you are not discriminating.

 - Memorize the protected classes—federal, state, and local.

-- Set-up and use a consistent selection criteria.
+- Set up and use consistent selection criteria.

 - Repeat: Be consistent and never sway from your established fair housing policy.

-If you’re still uncomfortable with fair housing issues, call the RPOA office for assistance or the RPOA’s attorney.
+If you’re still uncomfortable with fair housing issues, call the RPOA office for assistance or the one of the RPOA’s attorneys.
 The RPOA also offers courses that cover fair housing.
-Check the calendar for seminar times and dates.
+Check the calendar for times and dates.

 Disclosure: This Knowledge Base article is accurate as of the last update.
 Laws and policies are subject to change.
 If you have any questions, please call the office.
 Click here for contact information.